src-d/blog/content/post/idsplit.md

 > Fun fact.
 After the paper was presented on [ML4P](https://ml4p.org/), there was a suggestion to eliminate our problem by reducing the dataset size. 👍

-The task is not so simple as it seems.
+The task is not as simple as it seems.
 For sure, the underscore and case change heuristics work, however, they are not enough.
 "Progressbar" should be split into "progress" and "bar" while "ProgressbarControl" should split into "progressbar" and "control", because the usage contexts are quite different.